nature-heart-software/izabela/README.md

 fullscreen.

 You can press `Ctrl` + `Enter` (or `Esc` if the text input is focused) to close the window.
+Pressing `Enter` while the text input is focused and no text is present will also close the window.

 ## Support